schlosrat/FlightPlan/README.md

 Here we can see K2-D2 performing a flawless Course Correction burn to get us back on track and headed for the encounter we want.
 ![Flight Plan: Match Planes with Minmus 10](https://i.imgur.com/EKoN3BR.png)

 Here we can see that we've arrived inside the Minmus SOI, and are on track for a nearly equatorial flyby with a nice low Pe in a prograde orbit.
 What if we'd like to have an inclined orbit when we get to Minmus?
 Easy!
-Use Flight Plan to set up a a New Inclination at a burn time 30 seconds from now (this offset ensures we'll have sufficient time to point in the direction we need beofre the start of the burn).
+Use Flight Plan to set up a a New Inclination at a burn time 30 seconds from now (this offset ensures we'll have sufficient time to point in the direction we need before the start of the burn).
 ![Flight Plan: Match Planes with Minmus 11](https://i.imgur.com/TwGmGpb.png)

-Here we can see we're in a 60 degree inclined flyby orbit and we've got a Circularization burn planned for the periapsis of the Minmus encoutner.
+Here we can see we're in a 60 degree inclined flyby orbit and we've got a Circularization burn planned for the periapsis of the Minmus encounter.
 ![Flight Plan: Match Planes with Minmus 12](https://i.imgur.com/mAkr1MG.png)

 Here we are approaching Pe in our Minmus Flyby with a Circularization burn planned to put us into a 60 degree inclined low circular orbit about Minmus.
 Perfect for picking a landing spot almost anywhere we may want to go.
 In this view you can also see the Maneuver Node Controller's GUI showing that our planned maneuver will place us in the orbit we want.